Glim Spanky

-Glim Spanky (グリムスパンキー, Gurimu Supankī) is a rock band from Nagano Prefecture, Japan, consisting of vocalist and rhythm guitarist Remi Matsuo and lead guitarist Hiroki Kamemoto.
+Glim Spanky (グリムスパンキー, Gurimu Supankī) is a Japanese rock band from Nagano Prefecture, consisting of vocalist and rhythm guitarist Remi Matsuo and lead guitarist Hiroki Kamemoto.
 Originally formed by Matsuo as a quartet for a high school festival in 2007, the group became a duo when they moved to Tokyo to pursue music professionally in February 2010.
 Glim Spanky signed to Virgin Music in 2014, and released their first full-length album, Sunrise Journey, the following year.
-They have since released six studio albums, with 2017's Bizarre Carnival being their highest-charting to date.
+They have since released seven studio albums, with 2017's Bizarre Carnival being their highest-charting to date.

 Their retro sound, reminiscent of 1960s and 1970s rock bands, has received praise from musicians such as Keisuke Kuwata, Motoharu Sano, and Maki Nomiya.
 In addition to releasing material as Glim Spanky, Matsuo and Kamemoto frequently collaborate with and write songs for other artists.